Limited Offer | Free Shipping | 60-Day Returns

 Sleep efficiency, on the other hand, looks at the bigger picture.
 Once you’ve fallen asleep, how well do you stay asleep?

-You can calculate it by dividing the amount of time you spend actually sleeping by the total time you spend in bed and then multiplying by 100.
-This metric tells you if your sleep is restful and uninterrupted, helping you gauge the quality of your rest throughout the night.
+You can calculate this by dividing the time you spend actually sleeping by the total time you spend in bed and multiplying by 100.

 Both metrics are important, but they interact in complex ways:

-- Low sleep latency and high sleep efficiency indicate that you fall asleep quickly and enjoy deep, restorative sleep.
+• Low sleep latency and high sleep efficiency indicate that you fall asleep quickly and enjoy deep, restorative sleep.
 This is the sweet spot for sleep that most of us aim for.

 Why Sleep Latency is Important